Here are some frequently asked questions:

 What treatment options are available for Ledderhose disease?

 See the treatments page for more information but there are several options which have differing success rates and different drawbacks.
-These include: Steroid injections, orthotics, surgery, radiotherapy and verapamil gel.
+These include: Steroid injections, orthotics, surgery, cryosurgery, radiotherapy, verapamil gel and more.

 Are there any other disorders that are related to Ledderhose?

 Yes there are several other disorders.
-Dupuytren’s disease (hand) and Peyroines disease (penis) are thought to be related to Ledderhose disease.
+Dupuytren’s disease (hand) and Peyroines disease (penis) are thought to be related to Ledderhose disease as well as frozen shoulder.

 How common is Ledderhose disease?